alexlobera/leanjs_OLD_NX/src/pages/bootcamp-landing-content/react-redux-training-paris.md

     bootcamp in <b>Paris, France.</b> Over 6 days we'll cover
     everything you need to know to become an expert in the react ecosystem with our accelerated learning format.
   - Paris is home to React Europe every May, and ReactJS Academy     coaches and team members will be there!
 Let us know if you want to have a chat to us during the React Europe conference, we'd love to answer your questions!
-  - Check out the 3 minute video on the left to get a feel for our bootcamps and here what some of our previous students think about the experience :-)
+  - Check out the 3 minute video on the left to get a feel for our bootcamps and hear what some of our previous students think about the experience :-)
 ---